Since the Ukraine war started a small group in my church has been praying weekly about this.

 The darkness gives amazing opportunities for the light of Christ to shine.
 The church in X has been able to receive hundreds of refugees, listening to their stories of pain and meeting their practical needs.
 Through the generosity of churches in our network worldwide they have been able to give thousands of food parcels and items of clothing, as well as providing regular meals and temporary or longer term accommodation.
-One young man has shared his bachelor flat with two ladies and a baby – hardly an ideal situation, but extreme challenges call for extreme measures.
 We pray for strength and provision for our friends to continue their demanding service.

 It is incredibly inspiring to meet with these Ukrainian believers and hear their stories.
 Yet we are also conscious of the great cost to them, as they continue to pour out their lives in service to the Lord and those around them in such challenging situations.
 They need our prayers!

 Finally, there is a spiritual battle to engage in.
 As we see the destruction and theft of so much Ukrainian land and property, together with the loss of life, we are reminded of the words of Jesus: